cloudmesh-community/hid-sp18-602/paper/paper.md

 ---

-Cloud AutoML is the state-of -the -art tool to design high-quality training and large-scale capable custom ML models.
+Cloud AutoML is the state-of-the-art tool to design high-quality training and large-scale capable custom ML models.
 Using this, a user with no or less ML knowledge can build ML model in short span of time, low-cost hardware and infrastructure.
 It is a revolution by Google team